bytescripting/cryptocurrency-widget/README.md

-# CryptoCurrency-widget
-PHP Crypto Currency prices widget.
+# PHP Crypto Currency Prices Widget

 Easy to use and 100% customizable.